miket7f/miket7f.github.io/pages/Electronics Circuits.md

 You could probably imagine that there is the inverse of a ADC - a DAC (digital to analog converter), and you are correct there is.
 However, most of the time microcontrollers do not use a DAC, but instead use a principle that is called pulse-width modulation (PWM).

 It works similarly to our switching regulator that we discussed before.
 The microcontroller basically turns on and off the output pin at a high frequency.
 Again, a capacitor is used to smoothen, the square wave signal.
 And by varying the ratio of the on and off times, we can create a voltage that is between high and low.
 For example a one to one ratio would create a voltage of around 1.65V.
-This ratio is also called a duty cycle.
+The ratio between the active pulse time and the total time is called the duty cycle.

 $D = \dfrac{PW}{T}$
 PW ... active pulse time